New Video Release Feb 17, 2022

 Not even in the music world.

 This Mike Lawson has recorded and/or performed with former members of Jefferson Airplane/Hot Tuna, The Tubes, Grateful Dead, Fleetwood Mac, Tower of Power, Jerry Garcia Band and others.
-He also worked with artists including Vassar Clements, Bobby Cochran, Scott Guberman, Dianne Davidson, Will Kimbrough, even the eclectic Eugene Chadbourne.
+His ever-evolving “and Friends” lineup is filled with musicians collaborating from around the road, including contributions from guests artists Vassar Clements, Bobby Cochran, Phil Keaggy, Scott Guberman, Michael Cleveland, Phil Madeira, Dianne Davidson, Will Kimbrough.
+He even toured and performed with the eclectic Eugene Chadbourne.

 Ticket to Fly - Lawson & Friends Vol. 1